zxynj/R---Machine-Leaning-Prudential-Life-Insurance-Assessment/README.md

 R code is in [7.ensemble.nn.[Ensemble and prediction].R](https://github.com/zxynj/kaggle---Prudential-Life-Insurance-Assessment/blob/master/7.ensemble.nn.%5BEnsemble%20and%20prediction%5D.R).

 ## Future work
-1. Since the data is inbalance, we can assign cost to each response categories for better accuracy.
+1. Since the data is imbalanced, we can assign cost to each response categories for better accuracy.
 2. The evaluation metric is the quadratic weighted kappa.
 However, the loss function for some individual models are class prediction accuracy not kappa.
 Models might improve if a custom kappa loss function is passed into those models.
 3. When training ensemble on the same training data used in individual models, there could be overfitting problem.
 We shall dig deeper into this.